 This post’s name has been changed.
 Propulsion Disablers were introduced in Clio two years ago with the speculation that they might prove to be transformative in naval warfare.
 In the interval since (intellectual) experience indicates this may be true.
 They appear technically feasible.
 No specialist in undersea warfare has suggested that PDs cannot be built.
-On the contrary, it appears possible to produce a workable PD that can discriminate with great accuracy enemy ships from its own and friendly ships and almost all others.
-This raises the possibility of PD-armed minefields for use not only in strategically offensive sea denial (global blockade) but also for defensive sea denial.
+In addition, it seems clear that PD-armed minefields would be useful not only in strategically offensive sea control (global blockade) but also for defensive sea control on a lesser scale.
 The obvious case of the latter, defense of Taiwan, is now addressed.
 The two-sided strategic potential of the PD means it is a weapon that can make strategies work.
 Though armed with conventional explosives, it is a “strategic” weapon.
+On the contrary, it may be possible to produce a workable PD that can discriminate with great accuracy enemy ships from its own and friendly ships and almost all others.

 Propulsion disablers (PDs) are small torpedo-like devices that destroy a ship’s screws and rudders.
 The purpose of this essay is to describe: 1) the strategic, operational (theater-level) and tactical opportunities that PDs offer the US Navy; and, 2) the threat that PDs will likely pose to the surface ships of the Navy and those of friends and allies.
 Submarines are addressed in only one case.